mtbase/mt-h/README.md

 Run the data generator with `java -jar ./target/mt-dbgen.jar`.

-The output of 'mt-dbgen' is controlled by a combination of command line options.
-They are single letter flags preceded by a dash and potentially followed by an argument.
+The output of `mt-dbgen` is controlled by a combination of command line options.
+They are single-letter flags preceded by a dash and potentially followed by an argument.

 #### Command Line Options
 ```
- -f <arg>   -- set the output files format <oracle (with separator at end of each line)|postgres (no separator at line end)> (default:'oracle')
+ -f <arg>   -- set the output files format <oracle (with separator at end of each line)|postgres
+               (no separator at line end)> (default:'oracle')
  -h         -- display this message
  -m <arg>   -- set distribution mode (uniform=default, zipf
  -o <arg>   -- set the output directory (default: 'output'